VGAeater/Stratification-s-Color-Palette/README.md

 ## Install

-To install first get python3.7 from https://www.python.org/.
+To install first get python3.8 from https://www.python.org/.

+Then install Pygame with pip3 install pygame.

 Then download the files, extract them into a folder, and run main.py.